Sleeping in Airports

 We only list lounges that economy class travellers can access with a lounge pass, airline lounge membership or by paying at the door.
 Currently, we do not list lounges that can only be accessed with a first/business class ticket or elite frequent flyer status.

-If the airline lounge we are missing can be accessed by economy class travellers with a lounge pass or airline lounge membership or by paying at the door, please let us know by emailing us at lounges@sleepinginairports.com.
+If the airline lounge we are missing can be accessed by economy class travellers with a lounge pass or airline lounge membership or by paying at the door, update the guide or email us at editor@sleepinginairports.com.

-I lost my iPod in the business class lounge at XXX Airport.
+I lost an item at XXX Airport.
 Did someone find it?

-We do not operate any of the lounges listed on the site.
 You must contact the airport or airport lounges directly to report lost items.
-Unfortunately, we do not have the direct email address for the lounges.